geological-survey-of-queensland/gsq-metadata-extraction/README.md

 | convolutional NN |  | Convulution does not apply to text based data |

 ~~In conclusion we will initially attempt to implement and test a Deep Rrecurrent Neural Network (DRNN) and possibly compare it to RNN and DNN implementation depending on performance results.~~

+### Network Structure

+Below are the network structures tested ordered newest (top) to oldest (bottom).
+In depth analysis of the structures is found in Testing and Progress

+## Testing Data
+---

+For training data a reseanoble data set has to be created.
+This may require a significant amount of human work.
+More data is likley to yield better.

+At this stage no actual testing data exists and a small set will need to be created.

+## Experimentation, Testing and Progress
+---

 ## Abbrviations
 ---